Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

     * Calls setContractAddress(<addres of contract>)

 ## Maintenance Log
+A maintenance log contract holds the complete maintenance history for a specific vehicle.

 The first owner of a vehicle (the manufacturer) is expected to deploy a maintenance log contract and record it in the vehicle registry so that it can be seen by anybody with an interest in the vehicle.
 This log is expected to live as long as the vehicle does.
 However, it can be upgraded if necessary.
 This is because it's data is stored in a seperate eternal storage contract and it's address can be updated in the vehicle registry.

 The log is tied to a specific VIN on construction.